SFU-Archives/format-policy-registry/guidelines/04-key-to-fpr-terms.md

 These are formats SFU Archives will accept from producers who are not able to provide the records in their preferred formats.
 We recognize that it is not always feasible for producers to make file conversions themselves. **Acceptable formats** are ones for which the Archives has a preservation plan or they may be widely used [watched formats](#watch) which the Archives will monitor as it develops a plan.

 ### Do not transfer
 These are formats SFU Archives **will not accept** from producers because we have no means of preserving them and are unlikely to develop such a means in the future.
-The number of formats explicitly designated for rejection is small: currently it is limited to the series of [Google Document Link Files](https://www.nationalarchives.gov.uk/PRONOM/fmt/1073) (gdoc, gdraw, gform, gmap, gsheet, gsite, gslides).
-These files merely provide pointers to the actual documents that reside somewhere on Google Drive.
-The links will not work if the documents are removed.
-And the Archives (and its users) do not typically have access to the producer's Google Drive in the first place.
-Producers wishing to preserve these files should first export them from Google Drive, then transfer those files to the Archives.
+The main type here are pointer files: files that merely provide a link to the actual files that are intended for long-term preservation.
+[Google Document Link Files](https://www.nationalarchives.gov.uk/PRONOM/fmt/1073) (`gdoc`, `gdraw`, `gform`, `gmap`, `gsheet`, `gsite`, `gslides`) are examples and the only formats currently explicitly designated for rejection.
+These files link to documents that reside somewhere on Google Drive and the links will not work if the documents are removed.
+The Archives and its users, moreover, typically do not have access to the producers' Google Drive; producers wishing to transfer these should first export them from Google Drive, then transfer those files to the Archives.
+When shown in the FPR, pointer files will usually have their [Level of support](#level-of-support) = "Cannot be preserved".

 ### Other formats
 **Formats not appearing the FPR can still be transferred to Archives.** But typically if they do not appear on the FPR, it is because the Archives does not currently have a preservation plan for that format to ensure they will continue to be accessible in the future.
 Usually this means we can provide only bit-level preservation support, i.e. we will protect the integrity of the bitstream that makes up the file (it will not be corrupted or damaged), but we cannot presently guarantee that software in the future will be able to read / render the file's contents.